eagle-io/docs/source/topics/views/list/index.rst

 Notifications
 ~~~~~~~~~~~~~
-|icon-notification| Subscribe or Unsubscribe from receiving notifications for the checked Nodes including all contained Nodes.
-See :ref:`Alarms and Notifications <alarms-and-notifications>` for full details.
+|icon-notification| Subscribe or Unsubscribe from receiving :ref:`notifications <notifications>` for the checked Nodes including all contained Nodes.

 |

 Alarms
 ~~~~~~
 |icon-alarm| Acknowledge alarms with or without a comment, or Clear the alarms for the checked Nodes.
-See :ref:`Alarms and Notifications <alarms-and-notifications>` for full details.
+Refer the section on :ref:`Alarms <alarms>` for more info.

 |

 Operate
 ~~~~~~~
 |icon-operate| Acquire or Control the checked nodes.
-See :ref:`Operate and Control <operate-and-control>` for full details.
+See :ref:`Operate and Control <operate-and-control>` for more info.

 |